Schr\"{o}dinger Symmetry in Gravitational Mini-Superspaces: Flat FRW cosmology

-In this section, we show that the Schr\"{o}dinger observables can be derived from conformal Killing vector fields of the Eisenhart-duval lift of the FLRW system.
-We also show that the $\cw$ observables descend from the infinite set of CKVs of the superspace.
-This exercise provides a concrete way to contrast between the ED lift and the superspace formalism, showing indeed that these two structures are complementary when investigating the physical symmetries of a given mechanical system.
+In this section, we show that the Schr\"{o}dinger observables can be derived from conformal Killing vector fields of the Eisenhart-Duval (ED) lift of the FRW system.
+The details are presented in Appendix~\ref{app:A}.